 We provide services in English.
 Some of our staff speak other languages, including French and Spanish.
-We can arrange for interpretation services for French, American Sign Language (ASL) and other languages including telephone interpretation.
+We can arrange for interpretation services including telephone interpretation.

 Your privacy is very important to us.
-HALCO follows the Law Society of Upper Canada rules regarding client confidentiality.
+HALCO follows the client confidentiality rules of the Law Society of Ontario (formerly the Law Society of Upper Canada).

 HALCO is a scent-reduced environment so please avoid wearing scents or fragrances when coming to our office.

 For information about accessibility, transit and parking at our HALCO office, please visit our Accessibility Information page, or download our HALCO Accessibility, Transit and Parking Information document in pdf document format and word document format.